 Small classes and caring teachers provide a challenging learning environment where children grow intellectually, socially, and spiritually.
 St. Andrew’s encourages faith formation and moral development by providing worship services, classroom instruction and opportunities for reflection and inquiry.
 St. Andrew’s students are excited about learning and about giving to others through community service.

-The School boasts an intimate, attractive campus featuring six classroom buildings and two playgrounds located on South Carrollton Avenue in Uptown New Orleans.
-Poised for growth, the School plans to add an additional classroom building in the near future to accommodate enrollment demand.
+The School boasts an intimate, attractive campus featuring seven classroom buildings and two playgrounds located on South Carrollton Avenue in Uptown New Orleans.